 Fish and fishery products enjoy growing popularity in Germany.
 The German market offers lucrative opportunities for fish and seafood products.
 Fish consumption is growing as consumers associate fishery products with a healthy diet.
-Best prospects for U.S. seafood exports are salmon, shrimps, crabs, caviar substitutes, cuttlefish and squid, sea urchin, catfish, lobster, and scallops.
+The best prospects for U.S. seafood exports are salmon, shrimps, crabs, caviar substitutes, cuttlefish and squid, sea urchin, catfish, lobster and scallops.
 The two most important U.S. fishery export products to Germany are Alaska Pollock and salmon by value.

 Fish International – is the leading fish and seafood show in Germany.
 It is held on an annual basis in Bremen.
 Next show: February 25-27, 2018

 Germany is the world's largest importer of wine by volume and third largest by value.
-In 2017, German wine imports were valued at more than USD 2.9 billion.
-Italy, France and Spain are the leading suppliers of wine to Germany with a combined import market share of nearly 78%.
+In 2018, German wine imports were valued at more than USD 3.1 billion.
+Italy, France and Spain are the leading suppliers of wine to Germany with a combined import market share of 78%.
 U.S. wines, together with other “new-world” wines, have developed an increasingly good reputation for quality in the German market.
-In 2017, the value of Germany's imports of U.S. wines totaled USD 82 million.
+In 2018, the value of Germany's imports of U.S. wines totaled USD 45 million.

 in million liters

 German production data is only available on a volume basis; therefore, this table is in liters

 Global Trade Atlas (trade) query dated April 24, 2019

 Germany is one of the leading countries for pet ownership in the world.
 Germans are willing to pay a premium to properly feed their pets, and interest in specialty health pet food products is growing rapidly.
 Most pet foods are produced domestically and the EU requires pet foods to be derived from meat that can be used for human consumption.
 Despite the bureaucratic obstacles, opportunities for exporting pet food products to Germany are available given the considerable size of the market.